apache/kylin/website/_docs/install/configuration.md

 - `kylin.metadata.jdbc.max-cell-size`: The default value is 1 (MB)
 - `kylin.metadata.resource-store-provider.jdbc`: specifies the class used by JDBC.
 The default value is org.apache.kylin.common.persistence.JDBCResourceStore

-> Tip: For more information, please refer to [MySQL-based Metastore Configuration](/docs/tutorial/mysql_metastore.html)
+> Note: For more information, please refer to [MySQL-based Metastore Configuration](/docs/tutorial/mysql_metastore.html)